-This course presents differential calculus of one variable including limits, differentiation, and integration with numerous applications.
-The course is primarily designed for students in biology, behavioral sciences, and pre-professional studies.
+This course presents differential calculus of one variable, including limits, differentiation, and integration.
+It primarily focuses on differentiation rules and applications.
+Basic integration techniques and applications are covered.

-MTH 202 Calculus II CREDITS: 3
+MTH 202 Calculus II

 This course continues the study of one-variable calculus, including the analyses of definite and indefinite integrals with applications to algebraic and transcendental functions, areas, and volumes of solids.
-The course is primarily designed for students in biology and pre-professional studies
+The course is primarily designed for students in biology and preprofessional studies